osrf/subt/submitted_models/cerberus_anymal_sensor_config_1/specifications.md

 # ANYmal
-This specifications.md file is a description and proof of virtual model validation for the CERBERUS ANYmal with Sensor Configuration 1.
-This robot may be launched using a `roslaunch` command with the variable name `cerberus_anymal_sensor_config_1`.
+This specifications.md file is a description and proof of virtual model validation for the CERBERUS ANYmal B with Sensor Configuration 1.
+This robot may be launched using a `roslaunch` command with the variable name `cerberus_anymal_b_sensor_config_1`.

 ## Description
 ANYmal is a highly sophisticated four-legged robot, designed to tackle the challenges of harsh search and rescue operations, inspections, and other surveillance duties.